 One could argue that kayaking may not be a typical full-body workout, but the cardio-strength benefits it brings are evident.
 It can elevate your cardiovascular health and strengthen your core muscles, not just the arms.

-It's perfect for clearing your mind and enjoy your surroundings, which reduces stress, helping you feel more in tune with nature.
+It's perfect for clearing your mind and enjoy your surroundings, which reduces stress and anxiety, helping you feel more in tune with nature.

 This is the kind of sport that if you give it a try, might hook you up for life.
 It brings many health benefits, both physically and mentally.
 And even though it's not the easiest sport to learn, once you ride your first wave, you'll feel pretty satisfied with all the effort put into it.